The Belgian Cycling Classics

 La Fleche Wallonne continues to be many riders and fans' favourite Ardenne Classic thanks to its three ascents of the famous Mur de Huy.
 The Mur is a gruelling 1.3 kilometre climb with an average gradient of 9.3%, but an eye-watering max of 26%.
 The word "Huy" is written every three metres up the climb, which gives it a memorable look for spectators and acts as nice distance markers for the professional riders.

 Taking place on the Wednesday between Amstel Gold and Liege Bastogne Liege, Fleche is a good indicator of form.
-Alejandro Valverde has dominated the race in recent years, winning atop the Mur de Huy in 2015 and 2014 and the Spanish rider will be looking to add to last year's fourth consecutive win.
+Alejandro Valverde holds the record number of victories with five wins atop the Mur de Huy, but in 2018 his winning streak of four in a row was put to an end by Julian Alaphilippe.

 Liege Bastogne Liege